Karavaloor

-Karavaloor is a village situated in Kollam district in the Indian state of Kerala.
+Karavaloor is a village in Kollam district in the Indian state of Kerala.
+It is mainly known for the famous Peedika Bhagavathi Temple and its Meena-Thiruvathira Festival, as it is one of the well-known festivals in Kollam District.
+Thousands of people gather here every year for this very reason regardless of their caste or faith.

 Geography

 It sits approximately 65 km from the state capital, Thiruvananthapuram and approximately 5 km from Punalur on the Punalur-Thiruvananthapuram road.

 Nearby villages include Poikayil, Ayanikode, Neelammal, Venchempu, and Mathra, where the Panchayath administrative office is located.

 Native plants include natural rubber, banana, jackfruit, black pepper, guava, and Syzygium samarangense, with an abundance of Paddy fields and natural streams.